The Twilight Realm

 The Twilight Realm is a novel by Christopher Carpenter published in 1985.

 Plot summary

-The Twilight Realm is a novel in which five role-playing game players are brought into a fantasy world to defeat an evil wizard.
+The Twilight Realm is a novel in which five role-playing game players are brought into a fantasy world and must prevail against an evil wizard.

 Reception

 Neil Gaiman reviewed The Twilight Realm for Imagine magazine, and stated that "Reads like a choose-your-own-adventure game only without the options."